-In accordance with the Company's bye-laws, Mr. Liu Xin Chen and Mr. Chen Yongping will retire from office by rotation, and, being eligible, shall offer themselves for re-election at the forthcoming annual general meeting of the Company.
+In accordance with the Company's bye-laws, Mr. Zhang Rujie and Mr. Man Wai Lun will retire from office by rotation, and, being eligible, shall offer themselves for re-election at the forthcoming annual general meeting of the Company.
+Mr. Zhou Zhencun and Mr. Chen Yongping, whose appointment took effect on 13 July 2022 being eligible shall offer themselves for re-election.